goreleaser/goreleaser/www/docs/install.md

 You can install the pre-compiled binary (in several different ways), use Docker or compile from source (when on OSS).

-Here are the steps for each of them:
+Bellow you can find the steps for each of them.

 ## Install the pre-compiled binary